 - Whether you are using gelatin or agar agar, there are a few tips you can follow for successful results.
 Make sure to add the gelatin or agar agar to dry ingredients and whisk to combine well before mixing with any liquids.

 - Both gelatin and agar agar can make gluten-free breads soggy, so be sure to measure carefully when using these gelling agents and don't use more than a recipe calls for.
-Also take note you are using the flavorless gelatin when adding to a recipe—you don't want your dough pink and berry flavored!
-And if you are baking for someone who keeps a vegan diet, be sure to choose agar agar over the gelatin.
+Take note you are using the flavorless gelatin when adding to a recipe—you don't want your dough pink and berry flavored!
+If you are baking for someone who keeps a vegan diet, be sure to choose agar agar over the gelatin.